-Catch your unrealistic expectations with curiosity and humor.
+You may find it helpful to face your unrealistic expectations with curiosity and humor.

 “Usually, they will say something far more reasonable, realistic, and measured to someone else than what they would say to themselves.”
-Then they can practice saying something as realistic and self-compassionate to themselves, she said.
+Then, they can practice saying something as realistic and self-compassionate to themselves, she said.

 For instance, Snow’s client says she made a mistake at work.
 She believes this makes her a terrible employee.
 The underlying unrealistic expectation is that she shouldn’t make any mistakes at work.
 When asked what she’d say to a loved one, she said: “Everybody makes mistakes sometimes.
 It is part of being human and not a machine.”
 Then she tells herself something similar.

-Reflect on the effects of your expectations.
+2. Reflect on the effects of your expectations

 For instance, you might consider, “Does [the expectation] help me be who I want to be?
 [Does it help me] go where I want to go?”
-“Is it in service of what I care about, such as a good relationship, safety or professional or academic goals?”
+“Is it in service of what I care about, such as a good relationship, safety, or professional or academic goals?”
 Morris said.